Home

 • Enough slices of Italian bread or white bread to cover the bottom, sides, and top of a large clay pot.

-• A lot for Italian flat leaf parsley, chopped.
+• A lot of Italian flat leaf parsley, chopped.
 Probably around 1 and 1/2 cups.

 • 10 meatballs, smashed, recipe below